JRamosZ/postingBot/README.md

 # 🔧 AutoPoster Backend - SmarTec Mx

 This service automates the posting of memes and promotional content to the Facebook and Instagram pages of **SmarTec Mx**, a tech-oriented auto repair shop.
 It is developed in Java with Spring Boot 3 following a clean architecture pattern.
-It uses the Imgflip API to generate memes and the Meta Graph API to publish them automatically several times per week.
+It uses the Imgflip API to generate memes, Google TTS API and FFmpeg to generate videos, and the Meta Graph API to publish them automatically several times per week.

 ---

 ## 🚀 Features

 - Automatic meme generation with custom text
+- Automatic video with curious data generation with AI generated text
 - Automated posting to Facebook and Instagram
 - Token and expiration tracking stored in PostgreSQL
 - Scheduled posting via cron jobs